-(3.)
-Refer them, if possible, to assist your morning meditation; that, like little brooks arising from several springs, they may meet in one channel, and compose a more useful stream.
-What straggling good thoughts arise, though they may owe their birth to several occasions, and tend divers ways, yet list them in the services of that truth, to which you have committed the government of your mind that day; as constables in a time of necessary business for the king, take up men that are going about their honest and lawful occasions, and force them to join in one employ for the public service.
-Many accidental glances (as was observed before) will serve both to fix and illustrate your morning proposition; but if it be an extraordinary injection, and cannot be referred to your standing thesis, follow it, and let your thoughts run whither it will lead you.
-A theme of the Spirit's setting is better than one of our own choosing.

-(4.)
-Record the choicer of them.
-We may have occasion to look back upon them another time, either as grounds of comfort in some hour of temptation, or directions in some sudden emergency; but constantly as persuasive engagements to our necessary duty.
+- (3.)
+Refer them, if possible, to assist your morning-meditation.-That, like little brooks arising from several springs, they may meet in one channel, and compose a more useful stream.
+What straggling good thoughts arise, though they may owe their birth to several occasions, and tend divers ways, yet list them in the service of that truth to which you have committed the government of your mind that day: as constables, in a time of necessary business for the king, take-up men that are going about their honest and lawful occasions, and force them to join in one employ for the public service.
+Many accidental glances, as was observed before, will serve both to fix and illustrate your morning-proposition.
+But if it be an extraordinary injection, and cannot be referred to your standing thesis, follow it, and let your thoughts run whither it will lead you: a theme of the Spirit's setting is better than one of our own choosing. - (4.)
+Record the choicer of them.-We may have occasion to look back upon them another time, either as grounds of comfort in some hour of temptation, or directions in some sudden emergency, but constantly as persuasive engagements to our necessary duty.
 Thus they may lie by us for further use, as money in our purse.
-Since Mary kept and pondered the short sayings of our Saviour in her heart, Luke ii.
-19, 51, committing and fitting them as it were in her commonplace book, why should not we also preserve the whisperings of that Spirit who receives from the same mouth and hand what he both speaks and shews to us?
-It is pity the dust and filings of choicer metals, which may one time be melted down into a mass, should be lost in a heap of drossy thoughts.
-If we do not remember them, but like children are taken with their novelty more than their substance, and like John Baptist's hearers, rejoice in their light only for a season, John v.
-35, it will discourage the Spirit from sending any more; and then our hearts will be empty, and we know who stands ready to clap in his hellish swarms and legions.
-But howsoever we do, God will record our good thoughts as our excusers, if we improve them; as our accusers, if we reject them.
-And as he took notice how often he had appeared to Solomon, 1 Kings xi.
-9, so he will take notice how often his Spirit hath appeared to us; and write down every motion whereby we have been solicited, that they may be witnesses of his endeavours for our good, and our own wilfulness.
+Since "Mary kept and pondered" the short sayings of our Saviour "in her heart," (Luke ii.
+19, 51,) συμβαλλουσα, "committing and fitting" them, as it were, in her commonplace book, why should not we also preserve the whispers of that Spirit, who receives from the same mouth and hand what he both speaks and shows to us?
+(John xvi.
+13, 14.)
+It is pity the dust and filings of choicer metals, which may one time be melted-down into a mass, should be lost in a heap of drossy thoughts.
+If we do not remember them, but, like children, are taken with their novelty more than their substance, and, like John Baptist's hearers, rejoice in their light only "for a season," (John v.
+35,) it will discourage the Spirit from sending any more; and then our hearts will be empty; and we know who stands ready to clap-in his hellish swarms and legions.
+But, howsoever we do, God will record our good thoughts as our excusers, if we improve them; as our accusers, if we reject them: and as he took notice how often he had appeared to Solomon, (1 Kings xi.
+9,) so he will take notice how often his Spirit hath appeared to us, and write-down every motion whereby we have been solicited, that they may be witnesses of his endeavours for our good, and our own wilfulness. - (5.)
+Back them with ejaculations.-Let our hearts be ready to attend every injection from heaven with a motion to it, since it is ingratitude to receive a present without returning an acknowledgment to the benefactor.
+As God turns his thoughts of us into promises, so let us turn our thoughts of him into prayers; and since his regards of us are darted in beams upon us, let them be reflected back upon him in thankfulness for the gift, and earnestness both for the continuance and increase of such impressions; as David prayed that God would not take his Holy